-The Edmonds-Karp algorithm is a variant of the Ford-Fulkerson algorithm that chooses each path so that the number of edges on the path is as small as possible.
+The Edmonds-Karp algorithm [11] chooses each path so that the number of edges on the path is as small as possible.
 This can be done by using breadth-first search instead of depth-first search for finding paths.
 It turns out that this guarantees that the flow increases quickly, and the time complexity of the algorithm is $O(m^2n)$.

-The scaling algorithm uses depth-first search to find paths where each edge weight is at least a threshold value.
+The scaling algorithm [2] uses depth-first search to find paths where each edge weight is at least a threshold value.
 Initially, the threshold value is the sum of capacities of the edges that start at the source.
 Always when a path cannot be found, the threshold value is divided by 2.
 The time complexity of the algorithm is $O(m^2 \log c)$, where c is the initial threshold value.